New Policy Library

 Making a disclosure

-b) Human Resources (HR) staff and/or their own line manager; or
+b) For employees, Human Resources (HR) staff and/or their own line manager; or

 Making a complaint

-5.5.
-Complaints about all others, including the Vice-Chancellor, Council members, employees, emerita staff, honorary appointees, casual academic personnel who are contractors and not employees (staff), and all other individuals engaged in activities reasonably connected with the University, can be made by:
+5.7.
+Complaints about all other people, including the Vice-Chancellor, Council members, employees, emerita staff, honorary appointees, casual academic personnel who are contractors and not employees (staff), and all other individuals engaged in activities reasonably connected with the University, can be made by:

 a) employees by contacting their line manager or senior staff in their division, divisional HR staff, Workplace Relations, the Inappropriate Workplace Behaviour Line; or